-On November 30th, 1886, residents of Santa Monica voted to incorporate as an independent city.
 By 1887, a rate war between the Southern Pacific and Santa Fe Railroads brought floods of people to Southern California, setting off a real estate boom in the still largely agricultural community.
 At that time, Santa Monica was home to a host of agricultural enterprises: carnations, lima beans, and produce were grown with great success.

 The arrival of the first electric streetcar on April 1, 1896, and the later establishment of the "Balloon Route" from downtown Los Angeles, spurred further investment in Santa Monica real estate.
 A number of new subdivisions were opened during the first five years of the 20th century, and between 1900 and 1903 the resident population jumped from 3,057 to 7,208.
-By 1911, five electrical railway lines served Santa Monica with travel times of 30 to 50 minutes from downtown Los Angeles.41 The completion of major roadways to the area only increased its popularity as the automobile became a factor in Southern California growth.
+By 1911, five electrical railway lines served Santa Monica with travel times of 30 to 50 minutes from downtown Los Angeles.42 The completion of major roadways to the area only increased its popularity as the automobile became a factor in Southern California growth.

-Santa Monica experienced continued growth and development following World War I. In the 1920s, Santa Monica's population jumped from 15,000 to 37,000, the largest increase in the city's history.42 Commercial activity increased apace, and buildings were constructed to accommodate Santa Monica's new or expanding businesses and increased tourist activity.
-Commercial trends that began in the early 20th century continued in the 1920s, with the establishment of numerous prominent commercial
+Santa Monica experienced continued growth and development following World War I. In the 1920s, Santa Monica's population jumped from 15,000 to 37,000, the largest of California, Los Angeles, February 1952.
+(14)

-37 Souvenir Program, Laying of Cornerstone and Dedication of Grounds, Santa Monica High School, April 11, 1912.
+37 Souvenir Program, Laying of Cornerstone and Dedication of Grounds, Santa Monica High School.
+April 11, 1912.
 38 Cleland, Donald M. A History of the Santa Monica Schools 1876-1951.
-Unpublished doctoral dissertation, University of California, Los Angeles, February 1952.
-(14)
+Unpublished doctoral dissertation, University